Caregiving Demands: Finding Balance With The Never Ending “To Do” List

 Caregiver support in the form of information like articles, podcasts, or videos that offer practical information are supportive.
 Interaction in live groups is also beneficial to increase self-esteem and confidence in making caregiving decisions.
 The ability to search for information that is of interest in a library is another option.

-Navigate Common Caregiving Situations in Six Simple Steps
+Navigate Common Caregiving Situations in Five Simple Steps

-Below are 6 choices receive valuable support based on my personal experience as a caregiving advocate.
+Below are 5 options to receive valuable support based on my personal experience as a caregiving advocate.
 Reduce anxiety, stress, frustration, or guilt and gain confidence and improve self-esteem.
 It’s all good from here.
 These tips and information will also help you successfully navigate many common caregiving situations.